 And so to wrap up...

-Social media touches on many diverse areas, from Blogs and Crowdfunding sites, to collaboration, brand monitoring and media sharing sites.
+Social media touches on many diverse areas, from Blogs and Crowdfunding sites, to collaboration, brand monitoring, politics, news and AI.
 As new tools continue to be developed across an increasing number of sectors, we can expect to see more use of social media features and capabilities.

 However Social Media develops, its important to stay informed, upto date and active within the areas relevant to you - to be able to take advantage of the potential benefits to you're business or organisation.